Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.3.0 Changes.md

 * You cannot currently select Direct-To of a fix on your approach that is not the initial approach fix.
 This is a limitation of the sim flightplan system at present.
 We are investigating solutions to this issue.
 * After using Direct-To, the navigation will not always automatically sequence to the next fix and may enter ROL mode.
 You can re-activate NAV to navigate to the next fix if you encounter this issue.
 * There are cosmetic issues regarding the PFD and MFD (shapes, text, alignments).
 The PFD and MFD have not gotten a full layout overhaul as of this time.
 * The aircraft is still using the built-in MSFS autopilot (for now).
 All the existing limitations of that still apply.
-It does behave a bit better with the varios enhancements applied.
+It does behave a bit better with the various enhancements applied.